-However, the SDA may also realign and straighten the natural drainage channel namely,

-Dhobijor and Tangra Nalas to avoid flooding and to pitch these nala by 3 feet stones on both the internal side and to construct 15 feet wide stone walkway with trees planted at 50 feet center to center within the built up area in Sambalpur.
-(Refer Figure 9.1)
+It is proposed to realign and straighten the natural drainage channel namely, Dhobijor and Tangra Nalas to avoid flooding and to pitch these nala by 3 feet stones on both the internal side and to construct 15 feet wide stone walkway with trees planted at 50 feet center to center within the built up area in Sambalpur.
+(Refer Fig 7.1)

-Location of proposed public toilets (WC and bath places) as discussed in Chapter 3, existing landfill sites in Sambalpur, Burla, Hirakud and stone quarries are also depicted in the map at Figure 9.1.
+Location of proposed public toilets (WC and bath places) as discussed in Chapter 3, existing landfill sites in Sambalpur, Burla, Hirakud and stone quarries are also depicted in the map at Figure 7.1.

-9.5 Power Supply
+7.5 Power Supply